-IMPORTANT: The stated clearance to combustibles represents a surface temperature of 90°F (50°C) above room temperature.
+bustibles represents a surface temperature

+of 90°F (50°C) above room temperature.
 Building material with a low heat tolerance (such as plastics, vinyl siding, canvas, tri-ply, etc.) may be subject to degradation at lower temperatures.
-It is the installer's responsibility to ensure that adjacent materials are protected from degradation.
+It is the installer's responsibility to assure that adjacent materials are protected from degradation.